Riau Islands: Contemporary era

-After the war, from 1950 the Riau archipelago was a duty-free zone till the Indonesia-Malaysia confrontation in 1963.
+After the war, from 1950 the Riau archipelago was a duty-free zone until the Indonesia-Malaysia confrontation in 1963.
 During this period, the Malaya and British Borneo dollar used in British Malaya was the principal currency in the region.
 To affirm its fiscal stake in the region, a decree was passed on 15 October 1963 to replace the Malaya and British Borneo dollar (the circulating currency) with an Indonesian-issued currency, the Riau rupiah, which replaced the dollar at par.
 Although the rupiah resembled the Indonesian rupiah in appearance, having a much higher value.
 Malayan money was withdrawn from 1 November 1963.
 The Riau rupiah was exchangeable as a foreign currency with the Indonesian rupiah.
 Since 1 July 1964, the Riau rupiah is no longer valid, being replaced by the Indonesian rupiah at a rate of 1 Riau rupiah = 14.7 Indonesian rupiah.

 Due to its proximity to Singapore and Peninsular Malaysia, the Riau Islands area became the focus point during the Indonesia–Malaysia confrontation.
 During this period, the territorial waters of the Riau Islands began to be visited by many Indonesian military forces who were members of the Indonesian Operations Command Corps or better known as the Indonesian Marine Corps.
 The city of Batam became one of the staging point of Indonesian troops during the confrontation, with the construction of military bases around the city.
 Anti-Malaysian guerrillas were gathered at Tanjung Balai Karimun to be trained and then sent to Sambu Island for briefing before operation.
 These guerrillas aimed to sabotage and spread information to help Indonesia fight the British in Malaysia, disrupting the economy around the Riau Islands, especially Tanjung Balai Karimun.
 At that time, KOPASKA special forces of the Indonesian Navy infiltrated Singapore from military bases in the Riau Islands, around Batam, Tanjung Balai Asahan and the surrounding area.
 They usually used small boats with outboard motors and disguise themselves as local residents who usually have relatives on the Malay Peninsula and Singapore.
 The coastline of Batam and the surrounding islands were heavily fortified to deter possible British and Malaysian invasion.